-§ 200.306 Cost sharing or matching.
+§200.306 Cost sharing or matching.

-- (a) Under Federal research proposals, voluntary committed cost sharing is not expected.
+(a) Under Federal research proposals, voluntary committed cost sharing is not expected.
 It cannot be used as a factor during the merit review of applications or proposals, but may be considered if it is both in accordance with Federal awarding agency regulations and specified in a notice of funding opportunity.
 Criteria for considering voluntary committed cost sharing and any other program policy factors that may be used to determine who may receive a Federal award must be explicitly described in the notice of funding opportunity.
-See also §§ 200.414 Indirect (F&A) costs, 200.203 Notices of funding opportunities, and Appendix I to Part 200-Full Text of Notice of Funding Opportunity. - (b) For all Federal awards, any shared costs or matching funds and all contributions, including cash and third party in-kind contributions, must be accepted as part of the non-Federal entity's cost sharing or matching when such contributions meet all of the following criteria: - (1) Are verifiable from the non-Federal entity's records; - (2) Are not included as contributions for any other Federal award; - (3) Are necessary and reasonable for accomplishment of project or program objectives: - (4) Are allowable under Subpart E-Cost Principles of this part; - (5) Are not paid by the Federal Government under another Federal award, except where the Federal statute authorizing a program specifically provides that Federal funds made available for such program can be applied to matching or cost sharing requirements of other Federal programs;
+See also §§ 200.414 and 200.204 and appendix I to this part.

+(b) For all Federal awards, any shared costs or matching funds and all contributions, including cash and third-party in-kind contributions, must be accepted as part of the non-Federal entity's cost sharing or matching when such contributions meet all of the following criteria:

+(1) Are verifiable from the non-Federal entity's records;

+(2) Are not included as contributions for any other Federal award;

+(3) Are necessary and reasonable for accomplishment of project or program objectives;

+(4) Are allowable under subpart E of this part;

+(5) Are not paid by the Federal Government under another Federal award, except where the Federal statute authorizing a program specifically provides that Federal funds made available for such program can be applied to matching or cost sharing requirements of other Federal programs;